Google Ads Scheduling (Dayparting) in 5 Steps

 Have you ever heard the saying knowledge is power? ...
 Well, then why don’t you have any idea what days of the week and times of the day your ads are knocking it out of the park in terms of impressions, conversions, CPA, or whatever other metrics are important to you?

-If you’ve been running your AdWords account a few months or more, it’s time to dive into the Dimensions tab (aka one of my favorite spots in to hang out in AdWords) and see what times and days provide the most value to your business.
-In AdWords, this is known as dayparting (not to be mistaken with day partying) or ad scheduling.
+If you’ve been running your Google Ads account a few months or more, it’s time to dive into the Dimensions tab (aka one of my favorite spots in to hang out in Google Ads) and see what times and days provide the most value to your business.
+In Google Ads (formerly known as Google AdWords), this is known as dayparting (not to be mistaken with day partying) or ad scheduling.

 “Drunk Firefighters w/ Southie Girls” via Bryan Maleszyk